Conservation Leadership Academy

-Apply to the Conservation Leadership Academy to build leadership skills, make a positive impact in your community and expand your mind.
+The Conservation Leadership Academy builds leadership skills, makes a positive impact in your community and expands your mind.

 The Conservation Leadership Academy (CLA) targets local teens interested in conservation careers.

-Once selected for the program, participants must attend 7 of the 9 trainings listed below.
-Plan for 2 hours per training, followed by a service-learning opportunity spanning 3-4 hours.
-The trainings will occur at the Brandywine Zoo unless otherwise specified.
-Adherence to current health and safety protocols will be expected.
+Once selected for the program, participants must attend all 4 trainings within their chosen track.
+Plan for 6 hours per training, including content, lunch, and a service-learning opportunity.
+Sessions will occur at the Brandywine Zoo unless otherwise specified.

 Earn a certificate of completion along with a CA$H award upon program completion.